dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The great city is that which has the greatest man or woman: if it be a few ragged huts, it is still the greatest city in the whole world.
+  All difficult things have their origin in that which is easy, and great things in that which is small.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1155 days)